aguestuser/dl/README.md

 On this score, I think I did okay.
 To make sure this was true, I performed some elementary profiling to compare the performance of my parallel solution with a straight-up `GET` request.

 The benchmarks from these profiling experiments live with the repo.
-You can view them in the browser with (for example):
+They were performed on an 8-core Lenovo X1 Carbon with 16GB of RAM running Debian Buster.
+You can view the reports from these benchmarks in the browser with (for example):

 ``` shell
 cd path/to/this/repo